SSFL 25: Benedict’s, Fatima resume rivalry—Girls Premiership put off; but P-ville, SJC return to limelight

 Fatima are under new management, with Kerdyn Moe replacing veteran Hutson ‘Baba’ Charles.

-But former Queen’s Royal College forward Phillip Nelson is a brilliant acquisition while tricky flanker Jaheam Bailey is likely to go from supporting cast to leading man.
+But former Queen’s Royal College forward Phillip Nelson is a brilliant acquisition while tricky flanker Jaheam Bailey is likely to go from supporting cast to leading man and the bustling Seth Hadeed is sure to be key in midfield.

 Fatima College forward Jahaem Bailey (foreground) tries to escape from San Juan North Secondary defender Kent Guy during the National Intercol semifinal at the Diego Martin Sporting Complex on 28 November 2024.